 }

 The full record is 48 bytes.
 After the header comes the payload (a put, delete, supersede, or embedding operation).
-When the ring buffer wraps, we insert padding records so the next real record starts cleanly.
+When the ring buffer wraps, padding records align the next real record to a clean start.

-There are two identical 4 KiB header pages at the start of the file.
-On every commit we write the new metadata to the older page, update its generation number, then fsync.
-On open we simply pick the page with the highest valid generation.
-A crash in the middle of a header write is harmless — we fall back to the previous good generation.
+Two identical 4 KiB header pages sit at the start of the file.
+On every commit the engine writes the new metadata to the older page, updates its generation number, then fsyncs.
+On open it keeps the page with the highest valid generation.
+A crash mid-header-write is fine: the previous good generation is still intact.

 // 1.
 Choose the newest valid header page